Last updated: 14 Sept 2022

 The global reputation survey is based on a classification of 50 subjects and asks academics about universities globally.
 The China reputation survey is based on the classification of subjects from China’s Ministry of Education (MoE) and specifically asks about Chinese universities.

-For universities outside mainland China, the reputation score was based on the on the mentions they received for the 2020 and 2021 global reputation survey, which were converted using our mapping between reputation subjects and MoE subjects.
-For universities within mainland China, we blended the two surveys conducted over the last two years together, giving greater weighting to the China survey given that it was fully aligned with the MoE subjects.
+For universities outside mainland China, the reputation score was based on the on the mentions they received for the 2021 and 2022 global reputation survey, which were converted using our mapping between reputation subjects and MoE subjects.
+For universities within mainland China, we blended the latest two China-specific surveys, giving greater weighting to the China survey given that it was fully aligned with the MoE subjects.

 Why are there are only 11 metrics in the China Subject Ratings, but 13 in the World University Rankings?